Tracking Emulsion Destruction

 Paint, skin cream and sauces are all non-equilibrium, liquid-based systems, called emulsions.
 They consist of micrometre-sized oil droplets in water that separate over time.
 Controlling drop stability is critical for emulsion-based products and processes.
 Nanoparticles added to oil-in-water emulsion formulations may attach to drops and prevent separation for weeks, or even longer.

 Particle-stabilised drops have applications as drug delivery or antioxidant vehicles.
 Recent advances include the design of emulsions which can be destabilized “on demand”, using pH, temperature, or magnetic stimuli.
 Little is known, however, about how nanoparticle-stabilised (Pickering) emulsions separate.
-We are novel microscopy techniques to capture images of emulsions as they separate.
-Mapping the structural changes that occur as they break, means we should be able to predict and control the shelf-lives of unstable emulsions.
+We have used nanoparticles to fuse together drops of different liquids into multi-compartment drops for delivering active ingredients.

 Probing How Jammed Materials Flow